I wish I could pinpoint why it’s been so difficult for me to write lately.

 Our family has been living in crisis mode for a couple of months now.
 Unexpected doctor’s appointments, major family illnesses, car woes, and other “surprise” challenges (like the leaky sink and the mess left in its wake), have my mind whirring.
 When one crisis seems to be wrapping up, another one is hot on its tail.

 Maybe it’s the fog of being fifty.
 Hot flashes and the accompanying insomnia often leave me dull–and sometimes unpleasantly sharp.
-Heightened emotional sensitivity and the inevitable crying over even slightly tender moments, leaves me exhausted.
+Heightened emotional sensitivity and the inevitable crying over even slightly tender moments, leave me exhausted.

 I’m sure part of it is my busy schedule.
 (I don’t feel like I’m doing a very good job of Be-ing.)
 Then again, Be-ing does not mean you aren’t busy.
 Be-ing doesn’t mean you are immobile.
 It’s who you are in the midst of busyness, in the midst of crisis.